Not yet another massage chair?

 Lm6800 and iDeal Shiatsu share only a few features.

-They both have the ability to a full body 3D scan, air massage mode, and calf massage.
+They both have the ability to do a full-body 3D scan, air massage mode, and calf massage.

 When it comes to the facts, the users can get a more thorough idea of what chair offers the best value for their money.